F-ca7/sealtalk-android/SA documents/SA/SA.md

 ### Testing Debt

 Testing code coverage of SealTalk is had to do, because it's an Android-studio project and the developers do  not write some unit test.
-Even running the demo, the service address where you deploy SealTalk need to be provided to replace the defalut value in source code, as well as RongCloud AppKey.
+Even running the demo, the service address where you deploy SealTalk need to be provided to replace the default value in source code, as well as RongCloud AppKey.

 At present, we intend to abandon the assessment of this part of technical debt